nadia-maarfavi/Video.Analysis/README.md

 ## KeyFrameExtraction.ffprobe.ipynb
 This file contains code designed to read a video file and extract its keyframes using the OpenCV library in conjunction with the FFprobe command.

+## LowLevelVideoFeatures.ipynb
+This file is intended to read a video file and extract low-level features from each frame, including brightness, colorfulness, saturation, and contrast.
+It then calculates the mean and variance of each of these features across the entire video sequence.